Instagram Close Friends: Who Can See It and How It Works

 Photo by Alexander Shatov on Unsplash

-The only information someone can extract about your Close Friends list is: 1.
-Whether they themselves are on it (from seeing your green-ringed stories) 2.
+If someone is on your Close Friends list, they can only determine: 1.
+That they themselves are on your list (because they see green-ringed stories) 2.
 Nothing else

 Story Views from Close Friends Stories — What Shows Up